greyltc/android_external_sshfs/README.md

 Pushing: system/xbin/sshfs
 5061 KB/s (125476 bytes in 0.024s)
 ```
 If you see that, you know the binary was built and pushed sucessfully to your device.
-Otherwise, the compile failed.
+If you don't see that, keep trying.

 How to use
 ----------

-In a shell on your android device type:
+In a shell on your android device type `sshfs -h`, you'll see:
-`sshfs -h`
-You'll see:
 ```
 usage: sshfs [user@]host:[dir] mountpoint [options]